PTQ-22/stride-dashboard/README.md

 ## Why this dashboard

-The dataset is real: **711 activities recorded between December 2019 and June 2026** (636 runs, plus rides, walks and one mountaineering outing) exported from the author's own Garmin account.
-That makes the analysis personal and longitudinal rather than a generic BI template.
+Personal dataset: **711 activities recorded between December 2019 and June 2026** (636 runs, plus rides, walks and one mountaineering outing) exported from Garmin account.

 ### Tasks it supports
 1. See how weekly / monthly training volume evolves over years.